OH1KK/Aokwevision-AK-HD54F25/readme.md

     ./aokwevision-osd-text.php "blah blah blah"

-Sets overlay text to top left cornet.
+Sets overlay text1 to top left corner.
 Maximum text length 36 chars.

-Camera supports also (at least) scandinavian chars, eg you can write "Tämä on kova kamera PERKELE!"
+Camera supports also (at least) scandinavian chars, eg you can write "Tämä on kova kamera PERKELE!" which is nice.

+There are total

 ## Motivation